MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     const location =
         SQLTable(:location,
-                 columns = [:location_id, :state, :zip])
+                 columns = [:location_id, :city, :state])

-The bulk of patient data consists of clinical events: encounters with healthcare providers, recorded observations, diagnosed conditions, prescribed medications, etc.  In this tutorial we will only use two types of events: visits and conditions.
+The bulk of patient data consists of clinical events: visits to healthcare providers, recorded observations, diagnosed conditions, prescribed medications, etc.  In this tutorial we only use two types of events: visits and conditions.

     const visit_occurrence =
         SQLTable(:visit_occurrence,